life2free/Hanoi/README.md

 There are two methods to move:

 1. Manual
-   User uses the arrow buttons under the towers to move the disks follows the game rules.
+   User can uses the mouse to move the disks, or uses the arrow buttons under the towers to move the disks.

    - ">" : Move the disk to the adjacent tower on right side
    - ">>" : Move the disk to farthest tower on right side